Montana-Code-School/Setup-Prework/MISSOULA_FT.md

 ### Before class starts

+Get all those boxes checked?
+Good.

 Take a minute and fill out this [form](https://goo.gl/forms/giMdWq9nHlW6DqMu2)

-Get all those boxes checked?
-Good, you are ready for the  next challenge.
-This is the final test before class starts:
+Now you are ready for the next and final challenge before class starts:

-[This repo]()  holds a basic server and some very simple javascript css and html files.
+[This repo](https://github.com/Montana-Code-School/first-assesment)  holds a basic server and some very simple javascript css and html files.

-`cd` into your code folder and lets clone our first repo `git clone <remote_path>`
+`cd` into your code folder and lets clone our first repo `git clone <remote_path>`.

 `cd` into your new working folder and open your text editor.
 There will be a file titled `README.md`.
 Lets start there.